Schedule Number 21315

 - Investigate the material and historical conditions that modernist writers responded to

-- Learn how modernist writers believed literature could change politics by changing the way that people think
+- Critique the modernist belief that literature could change politics by changing the way that people think

 The following required texts are available from the SDSU Bookstore: